I – Introduction

 The Discovery is Made and the Quest Begins

-The Ring was picked up by a small being who eventually became the Gollum, its protector, but it too betrayed even him.
+The Ring was picked up by a small being who eventually became the Gollum, its protector, but it betrayed even him.
 However, it then accidentally fell into the possession of a Hobbit, Bilbo Baggins, who took it back home to the Shire.
 It gave him long life and it is on his 111th birthday that his old and wise friend, Gandalf the Wizard, begins to suspect something is not right.
 To his surprise, it ends up being the Ring that he’s heard about from the history texts, the one Isildur failed to destroy.

-This other spectrum is one that Sauron and his Nazgul golems have under constant observation, thus Bilbo’s little disappearing trick at his birthday party inevitably draws evil closer to him and the Ring.
+This other spectrum is one that Sauron and his Nazgul golems have under constant observation, thus Bilbo’s little disappearing trick at his birthday party inevitably draws evil closer to him and the Shire.
 Luckily, Gandalf has detected what is going on at this point and convinces his old friend to give up the Ring.
-Hobbits are shown to be mostly apathetic as to what goes on in the World beyond their Shire, but Frodo rises to the task when it comes to the duty of getting the Ring to a safe location, one where it can remain hidden.
+Hobbits are shown to be mostly apathetic as to what goes on in the World beyond their Shire, though Frodo rises to the task when it comes to the duty of getting the Ring to a safe location, one where it can remain hidden.
 The first idea is to keep it in the Shire, somewhere secret, but it proves too late for that.
-So Frodo sets out with his trusted friend Sam, but they soon take along two other hobbits, Merry and Pippin, on their journey.
+So Frodo sets out with his trusted friend Sam, and they soon take along two other hobbits, Merry and Pippin, on their journey.
 It is a journey that will forever change them.

 Rivendell and the Council of Elrond